 Monthly, the Corporation is required to transfer their net proceeds to the Lottery Proceeds Fund of the State Treasury.
-For the fiscal year 2020, \$70.7 million was transferred.
-The Corporation did not have positive net proceeds in fiscal year 2019; therefore, no transfers were made during that fiscal year.
+For the fiscal years 2021 and 2020, net transfers of \$137.7 million and \$70.7 million, respectively, were made to the State of Mississippi Lottery Proceeds Fund.

-The Law requires the first \$80 million of net proceeds to be used to support the Mississippi State Highway Fund through June 30, 2028.
+The Law requires the first \$80 million of net proceeds each fiscal year to be used to support the Mississippi State Highway Fund through June 30, 2028.
 Any proceeds exceeding the \$80 million will be deposited into the Education Enhancement Fund for the purposes of funding the Early Childhood Learning Collaborative, the Classroom Supply Fund and other educational purposes.